pitchopp/django-react-docker-boilerplate/README.md

 your django admin panel is located here [http://admin.localhost](http://admin.localhost)

-you also have a default subdomain for your apis here [http://api.localhost](http://api.localhost) but for the moment it doesn't contain any view
+you also have a default subdomain for your apis here [http://api.localhost](http://api.localhost) but for the moment it doesn't contain any view (in dev mode you can still see django's default view)

 good hacking !